RomPiot/joplin-sync-to-git-remote/README.md

 The source of truth remains what is on Joplin, through native synchronization, because Git merge conflicts may occur without being resolvable.
 This is why, during git sync, first a Joplin sync is executed, then a forced push to the remote repository.

+## Installation

+1. Download the last release of this plugin "com.RomPiot.SyncToGitRemote.jpl".
+2. Open Joplin in Module tab, and install the module from the file previously downloaded

 ## Configuration

 ![sync-to-git-remote.jpg](sync-to-git-remote.jpg)